- Understand how to use the Pyramid Model’s bottom-up approach

 Apply

-Read the What Works Brief by Bovey and Strain titled, Using Environmental Strategies to Promote Positive Social Interactions.
-Then complete the How My Environment Supports Prosocial Behavior handout.
+Review the brief from the Center on Social and Emotional Foundations for Early Learning titled, Using Environmental Strategies to Promote Positive Social Interactions and complete the How My Environment Supports Prosocial Behavior handout.

 Glossary